OBOAcademy/obook/docs/lesson/synonyms.md

 !!! info "Cancer vs Malignant Tumor"

     In Mondo, malignant tumor, malignant neoplasm, malignancy are synonyms for cancer.
+Mondo follows the National Cancer Institute Thesaurus (NCIT), which uses 'Malignant Neoplasm' as the primary label (and cancer is a synonym). this may differ in other disease terminologies.

 Distinguishing between exact, broad, narrow, and related synonyms in the clinical domain is essential for maintaining the high standards of precision and care required in medical practice.
 This nuanced understanding aids in better patient outcomes, more effective communication among healthcare providers, and precise medical documentation.